wazo-platform/wazo-doc/source/system/xivo-dird/xivo-dird.rst

 Backend plugin
 ==============

-A backend implements the api to acces a directory source.
+A backend implements the api to access a directory source.
 Each backend instance is called a source.

 Given a ldap backend I can configure a source going to alpha.example.com and another